cse110-sp24-group5/cse110-sp24-group5/README.md

 - **Navigation**: Users can seamlessly move through different months using intuitive buttons for the calendar and Dev Journal, ensuring easy access to past and future dates.

+- **Sentiment Analysis**: For a quick way to keep track of the moods of our users and help them in their self-care journey as SEs.
+We have a mood tracker where you can rate your mode based on a slider which is then converted into a corresponding emoji stored in the calendar for that day!

 ### 2. Calendar